Menu

 Delete generated files and cache.

-sol clean # Delete .sol/, app/__gen__/, target/
+sol clean # Delete .sol/, app/__gen__/, _build/

 SolRoutes Definition

-Declarative route definition with SolRoutes:
+Declarative route definition using @sol helper functions:

 // app/server/routes.mbt

-pub fn routes() -> Array[SolRoutes] {
+pub fn routes() -> Array[@sol.SolRoutes] {

 [